isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

     }
 ```

-A configuração a seguir lida com solicitações *all*:
+A configuração a seguir lida com *todas* as solicitações:

 ```xml
    /virtualhosts